rome/tools/CODE_OF_CONDUCT.md

 # Contributor Covenant Code of Conduct

+**Instances of abusive, harassing, or otherwise unacceptable behavior may be reported to the community leaders responsible for enforcement at
+<conduct@romejs.dev>.**

+The following people have access to the above email address:

+- Sebastian McKenzie <sebmck@gmail.com> [GitHub](https://github.com/sebmck) [Twitter](https://twitter.com/sebmck)

+In the event that your report includes one of the people mentioned above please feel free to reach out to one of the other people listed instead.

+The moderation and review process can be found in [here](GOVERNANCE.md#moderation).

+Followed is an unmodified [Contributor Covenant Code of Conduct 2.0](https://www.contributor-covenant.org/).

 ## Our Pledge

 We as members, contributors, and leaders pledge to make participation in our